perladvent/perldotcom/content/article/saying-goodbye-to-search-cpan-org.md

 [Fastly](https://fastly.com) for caching and redundancy.
 Other parts
 include: Puppet, vagrant, Debian, Plack, Elasticsearch, Catalyst and Bootstrap.
 If you're interested in learning more about any of these technologies, please get involved with the project.
-The team would love to have you on board.
+We'd love to have you on board.